RohithJeganathan08/LSHSHackClub_IntellectualInnovators/clubs/guides/mason-hc-leadership-structure.md

 The leadership structure for Mason Hack Club has gone through several iterations.
 I'll be going over all of them here!

 > 🗒 This is a large club, so leadership was very formal.
-Your club leadership doesn't have to be quite as organised.
-As always, use your best judgement.
+Your club leadership doesn't have to be quite as organized.
+As always, use your best judgment.

 # Year 1 (2016-17)